oconnellj/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-8-1.png)

-We can see that, having replaced the NA values with calculated values, the mean number of steps taken in a day has increased to approximately 10766, while the median of the number of daily steps is identical to the mean (10766).
+We can see that, having replaced the NA values with calculated values, the mean number of steps taken in a day has increased to approximately 10766, and that the median of the number of daily steps is identical to the mean (10766).
 Also, there are now only 2 days with fewer than 1000 steps.

 ## Are there differences in activity patterns between weekdays and weekends?
 For the final part of the analysis, I split the data set into weekdays (Monday to Friday) and weekends (Saturday and Sunday), to see if average daily activity pattern different between weekdays and weekends.